VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Objective

 \section{Objective}

-This work presents VIEWER, an extensible visual-analytics system for improving clinical data accessibility and presentation for clinical decision support.
-VIEWER leverages distributed NLP-based information retrieval and extraction modules, and open-source visualisation services to provide visually interactive, problem-oriented, and holistic presentations of the patient record.
-In this work, a participatory, iterative, and interdisciplinary collaborative design approach was adopted to develop an initial prototype, implement it to extend the EHR ecosystem at the South London and Maudsley NHS Foundation Trust (SLaM), and continuously refine the ecosystem based on output from user feedback cycles.
-Evaluations were also conducted to assess VIEWER's utility and effectiveness in supporting healthcare professionals across various clinical workflows, such as patient health checks, medication reviews, and caseload management, thereby providing opportunities to identify areas for improvement of the implementation in its future iterations.
+This paper describes the development and implementation of VIEWER, an extensible visual-analytics system for improving clinical data accessibility and presentation for clinical decision support, and the system's proof-of-concept applications within mental health services.
+We first describe a participatory, iterative, and interdisciplinary collaborative design approach used to develop an initial prototype of VIEWER, implement it to extend the EHR ecosystem at the South London and Maudsley NHS Foundation Trust (SLaM), and continuously refine the ecosystem based on output from user feedback cycles.
+We then detail the technical components of VIEWER, which includes distributed NLP-based information retrieval and extraction modules, and open-source visualisation services to provide visually interactive, problem-oriented, and holistic presentations of the patient record.
+Finally, we conduct evaluations to assess VIEWER's utility and effectiveness in supporting healthcare professionals across various clinical workflows, such as patient health checks, medication reviews, and caseload management, thereby providing opportunities to identify areas for improvement of the implementation in its future iterations.